 What is the event like?

 AAS is neither a conference nor a market, but rather an event that aims to facilitate international financing and co-production connections for projects from the region.
-Participants will spend three days attending presentations of new children's TV/web concepts from Korea, Malaysia, Indonesia, Australia, Thailand, China and elsewhere in Asia Pacific.
+Participants will spend three days attending presentations of new children's TV/web concepts from Korea, Malaysia, Indonesia, Australia, Thailand and China.
 Presentations will be given by the projects' creators and producers, with assistance from high-profile mentors from the animation industry.
 There will also be plenty of time built into the schedule for meetings and casual networking, making it easy for attendees to follow up immediately on the projects they like most.

 Each of the three days will begin with a highly informational panel discussion focusing on a different type of co-production model at play in the region.